lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 - Oracle consumers can ignore new fields until ready to utilize vault data

 This backward compatibility ensures a smooth transition that doesn't disrupt the extensive ecosystem built around stETH, while enabling new capabilities for those ready to leverage them.

+Also, previously known external proof of reserve-type feeds and tools treating Lido = Lido Core only should be updated to accomodate new external supply sources for the whole stETH token supply.

 ## Reference implementation